-Neil was appointed a Director and Chair of EVGPT in 2015.
+Neil was appointed as Director and Chair of EV in 2015.
 He is also Chair of the Nominations and Remuneration Committee and a member of the Finance, Audit and Risk Management Committee.

 Neil is a consultant with extensive governance, finance and risk experience in the not-for-profit and commercial sectors – principally healthcare.
-He brings to EVGPT a strong background and understanding of general practice, medical training and healthcare delivery.
+He brings to EV a strong background and understanding of general practice, medical training and healthcare delivery.
 His experience working with governments and other funders has achieved above average outcomes including in limited resource environments.
 He is an advocate of open and transparent governance and continuous improvement with a customer focus.
 His experience in the rural sector has given him an understanding and appreciation of the opportunities and challenges of that sector.
-A recent independent review assessed EVGPT has having a very strong corporate governance framework and environment – an achievement Neil and the Board are very proud.
+A recent independent review assessed EV as having a very strong corporate governance framework and environment – an achievement Neil and the Board are very proud of.

 In 2015 Neil was awarded Honorary Fellowship of the Royal Australian College of General Practitioners (RACGP) for service to general practice and the RACGP – a high and rare honour.

 Laura Chen is a current GP registrar with an active interest in community health and wellbeing.
 Her roles include a variety of clinical, educational and advocacy work.
 As a University of Melbourne student ambassador and junior doctor, she helped develop educational programs for high school and university students increasing awareness of issues including mental health and global health inequity.